New year, new you? Fossil Gen 6 Hybrid Wellness Edition has got you

-LAS VEGAS (Pocket-lint) - Fossil has announced the Gen 6 Hybrid Wellness Edition watch during Consumer Electronic Show (CES) in Las Vegas.
+Fossil has announced the Gen 6 Hybrid Wellness Edition watch during Consumer Electronic Show (CES) in Las Vegas.

 The Fossil Gen 6 Hybrid Wellness Edition features a design that resembles a traditional watch, but there are a range of smart functions on board, including a special Wellness Gauge watch face.